How to make a pyramid.

 Stage 5: Painting your pyramid.

-Now that I have all my parts made I could begin to glue them together, but I always prefer to paint them first as I find it easier to do this while the pyramid is still in a two-dimensional form (flat), as once it is assembled it is difficult to mark out the details accurately.
+Now that I have all my parts made I could begin to glue them together, but I always prefer to paint them first as I find it easier to do this while the pyramid is still in a two-dimensional form (flat).
+Once the Pyramids assembled it is difficult to mark out the details accurately.

 As I am making the Louvre pyramid I will first paint my template(Fig 1) a very light grey to create the background colour.
 To do this I will first add some white paint to a clean container and then using the tip of my paintbrush slowly add in some black paint, mixing it all the time until l get the colour I desire.